enzonjagi/DSA/README.md

 ## 21. Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.
 An input string is valid if open brackets are closed by the same type of brackets and in the correct order.
 For example, '()' and '()[{}]' are valid but '(]' and '([)]' are not.
 Explain your approach and any data structures you would use to solve this efficiently.

+## 22. Given an array of intervals where intervals[i] = [starti, endi], merge all overlapping intervals, and return an array of the non-overlapping intervals that cover all the intervals in the input.

 # Top 40 Coding Interview Questions You Should Know
 [By Taha Sufiyan](https://www.simplilearn.com/coding-interview-questions-article)